pangolindex/exchange-contracts/contracts/staking-positions/README.md

 Compounding to pool zero requires a locking mechanism to prevent gaming of the system.
 Without locking, a user could compound to pool zero, then withdraw their principal from pool zero right away.
-This means that rewards of a pool is harvested and transferred to user’s wallet without the staking duration getting reset.
+This means that rewards of a pool is harvested and transferred to user’s wallet without the user’s staking duration getting reset.
 This defeats the purpose of SAR.
 Locking works in the following manner to prevent this issues.

-When pool A rewards are compounded to pool zero, the user’s lock count on pool zero is incremented by one, only if pool A did not already have a lock on pool zero.
+To elaborate the locking mechanism, when pool A rewards are compounded to pool zero, the user’s lock count on pool zero is incremented by one, only if pool A did not already have a lock on pool zero.
 When user harvests or withdraws from pool A, the user’s lock count on pool zero is decremented by one, only if pool A was locking it.
 For a user to harvest or withdraw from pool zero, the user’s lock count on pool zero should be zero.
-If a user compounds the rewards of pool A, B, and C to pool zero, the user’s lock count will be three.
+In another example, if a user compounds the rewards of pool A, B, and C to pool zero, the user’s lock count will be three.
 The user will only be able to withdraw or harvest from pool zero after they withdraw or harvest at least once from all of those three pools.
 This mechanism ensures the principle of **rewards of a pool must not leave the contract without the pool’s staking duration getting reset**.